 The realization that AD may be on the horizon for many adults with Down syndrome may not have been something that families and other caregivers thought about during earlier years when they were advocating for issues noted above.
-However, recent research in AD biomarkers and therapeutics for the general population and specifically for adults with Down syndrome has increased attention and dedicated focus to determine whether there might be ameliorative measures forthcoming that might help stave off or mitigate the effects of AD in adults with Down syndrome.
-The recent news of the FDA's accelerated approval of Biogen's Aduhelm (aducanumab)^{xvi} for the treatment of adults with mild cognitive impairment and dementia stemming from AD has created an avalanche of obvious interest about this product's utility and application for adults with Down syndrome.
+However, recent research in AD biomarkers and therapeutics for the general population and specifically for adults with Down syndrome has increased attention and dedicated focus to determine whether there might be ameliorative measures forthcoming that might help stave off or mitigate the effects of AD in adults with Down syndrome. ^{14,15} The recent news of the FDA's accelerated approval of Biogen's Aduhelm (aducanumab) 16 for the treatment of adults with mild cognitive impairment and dementia stemming from AD has created an avalanche of obvious interest about this product's utility and application for adults with Down syndrome.

 But is this exciting news justified and does it provide the options and hope that many families have been expecting?
-The reality is that this new medication's availability is far from a straightforward solution not for only those adults with AD in the general population, but also for adults with Down syndrome and their families.^{xvii}

-The conundrum for families, caregivers, and adults with Down syndrome themselves, is this: the clinical trials noting the efficacy of aducanumab were conducted only on neurotypical adults with symptoms of MCI or dementia.
-Thus, it is unknown to what degree aducanumab may help people with Down syndrome, as they were not included among the trial participants.
-Questions arise as to whether aducanumab's impact on brain amyloid, associated vascular complications, doses used and its titration, may also be similar in people with Down syndrome.
-Furthermore, cognitive benefits have yet to be clearly demonstrated with aducanumab and it is still unknown whether the MRI-related changes [including amyloid related imaging abnormalities (ARIA)] and other possible side effects (such as brain swelling and microhemorrhages) would also apply to adults with Down syndrome.
+The reality is that this new medication's availability is far from a straightforward solution for not only those adults with AD in the general population, but also for adults with Down syndrome and their families.
+17 whether aducanumab's impact on brain amyloid, associated vascular complications, doses used and its tritration in neurotypical adults may or may not be similar in adults with Down syndrome.
+Furthermore, cognitive benefits have yet to be clearly demonstrated with aducanumab as well as whether the MRI-related changes [including amyloid related imaging abnormalities (ARIA)] and other possible side effects (e.g., brain swelling and microhemorrhages) would also would also apply to adults with Down syndrome.
 To what degree are these factors equally applicable for adults with Down syndrome who are at high risk for early-onset dementia stemming from Alzheimer's disease?
 Are there additional side effects that we may not be aware of as there are no studies that include people with Down syndrome related to the overexpression of other proteins from chromosome 21?
-Given all of this, a recent report by the Expert Panel on Appropriate Use Recommendations has recommended "against treating Down syndrome patients with aducanumab until more data are available".xviii